simon-ritchie/apysc/docs_src/source/index.md

 ## DisplayObject and GraphicsBase classes

 The `DisplayObject` class is the base class for each display object.
-The `GraphicsBase` class is the `DisplayObject` subclass and the base class of each graphics class, such as the `Rectangle` class.
+The `GraphicsBase` class is the `DisplayObject` subclass and the base class of each graphic class, such as the `Rectangle` class.

 ### Table of contents